mount.ceph :/ /mnt/cephfs -o name=user-20c5338c-34db-11ea-b27a-de7033e90,secret=AQC6dhpeyczkDxAAhRcr7oERUY4BcD2NCUkuNg==

 Trimming the name down to 37 characters allows it to work.
 The problem is the SECRET_OPTIONS_LEN constant is too small for long usernames.

-#4 Updated by Jeff Layton about 1 month ago
+#4 Updated by Jeff Layton 2 months ago

 It turns out that name= options can pretty much be arbitrarily long, so I reworked the code to remove the need for an artificial limit there.
 It should do the right thing for any name= option.
 Note that the mount() syscall has a 1 page limit for options so if you try to give it too long a name it's going to fail anyway.